-If you check at least one health rule violation event, you can choose whether any (that is, all) health rule violations or only specific health rule violations will trigger the policy.
+If you check at least one health rule violation event, you can choose whether any (that is, all) health rule violation or only specific health rule violations will trigger the policy.

-To designate specific custom events to trigger the policy, use the Custom Events panel in the lower right corner.
+You can optionally designate specific custom events to trigger the policy, using the Custom Events panel in the lower right corner.
 Click the "+" icon.

 Specify the custom event type.
 Optionally add particular properties on that event as key/value pairs.
 For Any, at least one property must exist and match.
 For All, all properties must exist and match.

-If you select Any Objects the policy will be triggered by the configured events when they occur on any object in your application.
+If you select Any Object, the policy will be triggered by the configured events when they occur on any object in your application.

 To restrict the policy to specific objects, select Any of these specified objects and then choose the objects.

 For example, the following policy fires when selected events occur on the the ECommerce Server tier.
-You can similarly restrict the objects to specific nodes, business transactions, and so forth.
+You can similarly restrict the objects to specific nodes, business transactions, Ajax Requests, and so forth.